Health Benefits of Eating Apples in South Africa

 Further research shows that eating apples or pears is associated with a fifty-two per cent lower stroke risk.

-Also, apples are rich in polyphenols and protective plant compounds, one of which is a flavonoid called quercetin.
+Besides, apples are rich in polyphenols and protective plant compounds, one of which is a flavonoid called quercetin.

 Research by the American Journal for Clinical Nutrition found that people with higher quercetin levels had a lower risk of heart diseases, including other non-communicable conditions.